larry-athey/boilermaker/Instructions/FAQ.md

 ---

+Q: Can I put the temperature sensor at the top of my distillation column rather than in the boiler?

+A: You can, but you'll likely only do that one time and put it right back in the boiler after that.
+There's too much lag with that much distance between the sensor and the heat source.
+There's already more than enough lag through water alone, putting the sensor even further away would have the power level going up and down like a yo-yo in both temperature managed modes.
+By the time the Boilermaker figures out what it's supposed to be doing, your distillation run will be over.

+---

 Q: Can this be used to control a pellet fed grill/smoker, such as a Traeger?

 A: No, but I have [another project](https://github.com/larry-athey/climate-czar/tree/main/CZ_Pellet_Stove_Controller_v2) that would work for that.
 Although, the precision would leave much too be desired since you can't just "put out a fire" in one of those with an ESP32 to cool it down.
 Electric smokers are easier to control, just kill the power if it's too hot.